-

-What Is Heavy Bladder Leakage (HBL)?
+What is Heavy Bladder Leakage?

 Heavy Bladder Leakage (HBL) refers to moderate to severe bladder leaks that require more absorbent protection than light incontinence products can provide.
 Unlike occasional light bladder leakage (LBL) triggered by coughing or sneezing, HBL involves larger volumes of urine loss that can occur throughout the day and night and may be associated with conditions such as neurogenic bladder or the use of diuretics that increase urine output.